-The College Life and Leadership Lab helps students to develop the skills and habits of a citizen leader, to value accountability to the community, personal ownership, and self-governance.
-As part of the First Year Program, the course is designed to help students meet their responsibilities and make a successful transition to the world of higher education.
+As part of the First Year Program, the course is designed to help students meet their responsibilities and make a successful transition to the world of higher education in the U.S..
 The course is graded Pass or letter grade F, P/F, and may not be repeated.
-Students take the course during their first semester.
-(Students transferring from other colleges with 25 or more credits are exempt from this requirement.
-This exemption does not apply to students who took college level courses while they were enrolled in high school.)
+The course is required for all International students.